LintlyCI/Lintly-Blog/_drafts/2016-01-04-lintly-beta.md

 2. Push some code to GitHub
 3. Lintly will pull down your code, lint it, and keep track of any issues

-During the beta, Lintly will be totally free and work only with public repositories.
-After the beta, Lintly will still be free for public repositories and a paid service will be offerred for private repos.
+Lintly is currently in beta for public repos.
+For any open source project Lintly is, and always will be, free to use.
+A later release will allow Lintly to be used for private repos.

 ## What is "linting"?